MBTITheorist

 Why do ENTPs start so many projects but finish so few?

 This pattern reflects the ENTP's cognitive architecture rather than a character flaw.
-The dominant Ne is continuously generating new possibilities and connections, while the inferior Si makes it difficult to sustain the routine, detail-oriented effort required to bring projects to completion.
+The dominant extraverted intuition is continuously generating new possibilities and connections, while the inferior introverted sensing makes it difficult to sustain the routine, detail-oriented effort required to bring projects to completion.
 Thomson (1998) notes that ENTPs are cognitively optimized for the ideation and early development phases of projects, where novelty is highest.
-Developing the Si function through intentional practice can help ENTPs improve their follow-through over time.
+Developing the introverted sensing function through intentional practice can help ENTPs improve their follow-through over time.

 What does the ENTP 'grip' experience look like?